-Two of the best schools for studying journalism online are the University of Massachusetts (UMass) - Amherst and the University of Missouri (UM).
-UMass - Amherst has an undergraduate degree offering, and UM has opportunities for those seeking a graduate degree in journalism online.
+Two of the best schools for studying journalism online are the University of Massachusetts (UMass) - Amherst and the University of Missouri (MU).
+UMass - Amherst offers a completely online undergraduate degree, and MU has opportunities for those seeking a graduate degree in journalism online.
 To learn more, continue reading.

 Top Online Journalism Programs